Wyndham flood protection upgrade

 - Contracted Linton Contracting.

-- Commenced bulk earthworks: widened the stop bank east of Wyndham Road and extended it 100 m to the east (section 1) to fix low points, ponding and areas of cattle pugging.
+- Commenced bulk earthworks: widened the stop bank east of Wyndham Road and extended it 100 m to the east (stage 1) to fix low points, ponding and areas of cattle pugging.

 - Inspected existing culverts that pass underneath stop banks using a camera to identify potential issues.